damonallison/javascript/README.md

 	* Don't need to fight the type system.
 * JSON is flexible.
 * Prototypal inheritance.
 Confusing to OO developers.
-* All top level variables are out into the "global object".
+* Massive design flaw: global.
+All top level variables are out into the "global object".
 * JS is more like Lisp than Java.

 ## YDKJS

+### Book 1: Up and Going

 * Great passion for learning JS, deeply understanding, not avoiding, the "hard parts".
+* He really takes aim at Crockford's position of avoiding the hard parts.
+He's taking the position of learning and embracing the hard parts.
-* He's sympathetic to JS, doesn't call out JS's flaws - like it's type cohecion rules or hard to remember gotchas (parameters don't have to match function declaration), variable hoisting, `this`, etc.
+* He's sympathetic to JS, doesn't call out JS's flaws - like it's type cohecion rules or hard to remember gotchas (parameters don't have to match function declaration), variable hoisting, `this`, etc. He goes out of his way to *defend* JS's nightmarish type coercion, scoping complexity.

-### Language

-* Write in a functional style.
-Don't use `var` or depend on global scope.
-  * Declare all variables using `let` or `const`.

-* Put all objects into a single global object for your app.
-This avoids collisions with globals from other apps.
-* JS's implementation of functions is well done.
-First class, very functional language.
-	* Inner functions.
-	* Closures.
-* `this` and the function invocation pattern
-	* Method. `this` is bound to the object on which the method is attached.
-	* Function.
-When a function is not bound to an object, including inner functions, `this` is bound to the global object.
-	* Constructor
-	* Apply
+* He's very "anti class, anti OO".
+He recommends thinking in terms of prototype and delegation.
+  * Prototype delegation may be the ES5 way of doing things, however ES6 added `class` and appears to be moving into the OO direction.
+* The books were written as ES6 was completing.
+They should be updated for ES6 only.

+### Book 2: Scopes and Closures

+* The book starts off explaining how a compiler lexes, parses, and executes javascript.
+That isn't needed.
+* Javascript's scoping rules are complex and riddled with leaks.
+* Javascript is lexically scoped. `eval` and `with` can circumvent.
+* Javascript is based on global scope.
+Modules cannot alter the global scope.
+You must specifically import identifiers into scope.
+* He takes the stance that we "should know and use all javascript features to produce more readable / maintainable code" - but using all of the "hard parts" of the language requires you to remember javascript's isoteric and easy to forget "features".
+For example,`let` and `const` should replace `var`, however he claims that you should continue to use `var` when appropriate.
+That requires mental overhead that we shouldn't need to remember (hoisting).
+* The examples in `scopes and closures` use `var` everywhere.
+He should use `let` or at least *mention* that `let` and `const` are preferred.

+### Book 3: this @ Object Prototypes

+* The forward and chapter 1 both downplay `this` and it's complexity.
+The truth is:
+  * `this` is more complex than other languages.
+  * By making `this` an implicit parameter is sold as "cleaner code".
+Bullshit.
+    You're now relying on an implicit object's state which is not part of the function's definition.
+* He claims that Javascript's complexities are easy to understand, but nobody takes the time to understand them.
+That bay indeed be true, but it's not the entire story.
+  Javascript truly has a lot of "bad parts" that, when all added up, amount to a lot of unnecessary mental overhead.